optimagic-dev/optimagic/docs/source/reference_guides/inference.rst

 the statistic of interest from these resampled data, and finally, using the various estimates to draw inference on the distribution of the true statistic of interest.

+Parts of the bootstrap functionality is based on  Daniel Saxton's resample library :cite:`Saxton2018`.
+It has been adjusted to allow for the additional confidence interval types "bc", "basic" and "normal".
+Moreover, it is faster.

-The main function of this module takes care of all of these three steps and returns a table containing means, standard errors and confidence intervals for the estimated parameters.
+The main bootstrap function takes care of all three steps and returns a table containing means, standard errors and confidence intervals for the estimated parameters.